SeoDecre/SeoDecre/README.md

 ### Hey, I'm Sergio! ✌

-I am a very passionate university student, I attend the University of Pisa and work every day to refine and perfect my skills.
+I am a very passionate student, I study CS at the University of Pisa and work every day to refine and perfect my skills.
 I love everything that comes to life through my ideas and from the code I write.

 **Talking about Personal Stuffs:**